-This Instant Pot Zuppa Toscana is also a one-pot meal, which automatically makes it a winner in my book!
+This Instant Pot Zuppa Toscana is also a simple one-pot meal, which automatically makes it a winner in my book!
 You can cook the onions, garlic, and sausage in the insert pot using the Saute function prior to pressure cooking the soup.

 It is remarkably simple and only requires a handful of ingredients, but the flavor is out of this world.
 Because it only requires a handful of common and fairly inexpensive ingredients, this is also a frugal meal option.

 I love making meals in the Instant Pot because it simplifies my life.
 Meal prep is so much faster and easier.
 What busy mom can’t use more of that in their life, right?

 My recommendation is to stack several kale leaves on top of each other and roll them up.
 Using kitchen shears or a sharp knife, cut the roll several times, which will result in thin strips.

 New to Pressure Cooking?

-Sign up for your FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, including a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!
+Subscribe to the Margin Making Mom newsletter and get instant access to a FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, which includes a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!